evervondel/node-red-contrib-log-elk/README.md

   - System Console
   - Debug Window

-This project uses the winston and winston-elastic logging libraries
+This project uses the winston and winston-elasticsearch logging libraries

 Parts of this project is based on ['node-red-contrib-advance-logger'](https://github.com/jayathuam/node-red-contrib-advance-logger)